🇨🇿

 • Valid passport (at least 3 months beyond visa expiry, 2 blank pages)

-• Citizen of eligible country (US, UK, Australia, Canada, New Zealand, Japan, Taiwan, South Korea)
+• Citizen of eligible country (Australia, Brazil, Canada, Israel, Japan, Mexico, New Zealand, South Korea, Singapore, Taiwan, United Kingdom, United States)

-• Degree in IT/STEM from accredited university OR 3+ years industry experience
+• Degree in IT/STEM from accredited university OR 3+ years IT industry experience; marketing specialists need marketing diploma from higher vocational school or higher

-• Employment contract with company of 50+ employees OR freelance contracts
+• Employment contract with foreign employer OR freelance contracts

 • Proof of remote work arrangement